 Specialist Carry :: Adventure Surfer

-You’d have to be a surfer’s surfer to know Josh Mulcoy – his name doesn’t spurt from the mouth of every sun-tanned grom sporting a surfboard.
-But those in the know praise him as a pioneer, a man responsible for shoving the surfing world from its comfort zone and out into the far fringes of the globe.
+You’d have to be a surfer’s surfer to know Josh Mulcoy.
+Those in the know praise him as a pioneer, and man responsible for shoving the surfing world from its comfort zone and out into the far fringes of the globe.

 SURFER Magazine describe him as an ‘adventurer, traveller and tuberider,’ and his success in discovering the most remote and radical surf is almost unmatched.
 His famed journey with SURFER Magazine to Alaska in 1993 is said to have enkindled the entire industry and inspired the golden age of cold-water exploration.
 No longer did surfers follow the sun, but launched missions to exotic locales that hemmed the Arctic Circle, Russia, Norway and even Antarctica.